Living intentionally has many benefits…

 Changing and tweaking and re-doing and reevaluating does not mean we did something wrong or messed up the first time around… it simply means we are sensitive to our CURRENT needs and willing to adapt to the inevitable changes that happen over the course of time.

-Yes, it takes a bit of extra effort to swap bedrooms, to rearange the pantry, to adjust to a new morning routine, to find the best work/life balance for my current season, or to finally admit that my beloved laundry schedule needed an update… but I can literally feel the tension, stress, and angst melt away as I tweak and change and alter various parts of our home, schedule, and life in an effort to simplify and prioritize what we want to prioritize right now (not forever and ever).
+Yes, it takes a bit of extra effort to swap bedrooms, rearrange the pantry, adjust to a new morning routine, find the best work/life balance for my current season, or admit that my beloved laundry schedule needs an update… but I can literally feel the tension, stress, and angst melt away as I tweak and change and alter various parts of our home, schedule, and life in an effort to simplify and prioritize what we want to prioritize FOR NOW (not forever.)

-I wish there was a 5-step process to enjoy a slower, more intentional lifestyle — but unfortunately, there’s not.
+I wish there were a 5-step process to enjoy a slower, more intentional lifestyle — unfortunately, there’s not.

-It just takes time, and practice, and consistent effort.
+It just takes time, practice, and consistent effort.

 Boring, I know…